EmiyaNing/OpenPCDet/Idea.md

 7. Add a BEV feature input branch for BEVRPNbackbone
 8. Add a Deeplab style dilate conv 3d block to extend the receptive field
 9. Add a coordinate 3d attention for this model
+10. Uncertainty loss
+11. Decouple the class head and reg heads

 ### Hard rank
 1 *